 45 seconds with Google showed me that lots of people have been working on static web site generators.
 Check out this page of static web site generators.

-I picked Nanoc because my Ruby experience was transferable.
+Around 2012, I picked Nanoc.
+In part because my Ruby experience was transferable.
+In part because a lot of serious sites used it.

 Nanoc also takes advantage of Ruby’s extensive eco-system of software.
 For example, you can write your content in Markdown, and configure Nanoc to convert it to HTML.